qingniao99/ftl-vue-webpack/README.md

 # ftl-vue-webpack

-> A Vue.js multi-page project which use ftl
+> A Vue.js multi-page project which use ftl/express and support mock-refresh

 ## if you want use pure html, look [here](https://github.com/jarvan4dev/vue-multi-page)
 ## if you are using vux ,please checkout to vux branch